grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 After adding the Alertmanager, you can use the Grafana Alerting UI to manage its alerting resources, such as notification policies, contact points, and more.

 Alertmanagers should now be configured as data sources using Grafana Configuration from the main Grafana navigation menu.
-This enables you to manage the contact points and notification policies of external alertmanagers from within Grafana and also encrypts HTTP basic authentication credentials.
+This enables you to manage the contact points and notification policies of external Alertmanagers from within Grafana and also encrypts HTTP basic authentication credentials.

 To add an Alertmanager, complete the following steps.